Pienza in Italy is a tiny town in the heart of Tuscany and located 188 km from Rome and 120 km from Florence.

 - Pecorino di Pienza – The Pecorino of Pienza is cheese made from sheep’s milk.
 Cheese is made with various flavors.
 There are too many types of Pecorino’s from fresh to aged pecorino.
 Tasty cheese in one of the charming small shops.

-- Narrow old streets – It is amazing… people walked on these stones hundreds of years ago.
+- Narrow old streets – It is stunning.

 This is an ideal place for landscape photographers.